Introduction

 |

-Bill’s Birthday.
-Rain overnight and into the morning.
-First via
+02.07 | Bill’s Birthday.
+Rain overnight and into

-Unquera and Panes to search for Cueva Llonín.
-Directions
+the morning.
+First via Unquera and Panes to search for Cueva Llonín.

 were good, with parking spot shortly after right bend just as described.

-Later decided that the entrance must be a bit of a thrutch, and resolved
+no other candidates.
+Later decided that the entrance must be a bit

-to return another year with overalls, etc.
+of a thrutch, and resolved to return another year with overalls,

 from the OUCC 1976 report » and 1982, which placed it in the

-NW of the two large depressions south of Suarias.
+NW of the two large depressions south of Suarías.
 Drove up past

-small peakΔ on the left (southeast) of
+the small peak📌 on the left (southeast)

-over sharp limestone then reached its top – no sign of an arch.
+peak over sharp limestone then reached its top – no sign of an arch.

 Descended the steep bramble-and-gorse slope to the depression floor